Culture of South Africa: Architecture

 Cape Dutch architecture was prominent in the early days (17th century) of the Cape Colony, and the name derives from the fact that the initial settlers of the Cape were primarily Dutch.
-The style has roots in medieval Holland, Germany, France and Indonesia.
-Houses in this style have a distinctive and recognisable design, with a prominent feature being the grand, ornately rounded gables, reminiscent of features in townhouses of Amsterdam built in the Dutch style.
+The style has roots in medieval Holland, Germany, France, and Indonesia.
+Houses in this style have a distinctive, recognisable design, with a prominent feature being the grand, ornately rounded gables, reminiscent of those in Amsterdam townhouses built in the Dutch style.

 The rural landscape of South Africa is populated with traditional and European-influenced African architecture.

 Cinema

-While many foreign films have been produced about South Africa (usually involving race relations), few local productions are known outside South Africa itself.
-One exception was the film The Gods Must Be Crazy in 1980, set in the Kalahari.
-This is about how life in a traditional community of San (Bushmen) is changed when a Coke bottle, thrown out of a plane, suddenly lands from the sky.
-The late Jamie Uys, who wrote and directed The Gods Must Be Crazy, also had success overseas in the 1970s with his films Funny People and Funny People II, similar to the TV series Candid Camera in the US.
-Leon Schuster's You Must Be Joking! films are in the same genre, and hugely popular among South Africans.
+While many foreign films have been produced about South Africa (usually focusing on race relations), few local productions are known outside South Africa.
+One exception was the 1980 film The Gods Must Be Crazy, set in the Kalahari.
+This is about how life in a traditional community of San (Bushmen) changes when a Coke bottle, dropped from a plane, suddenly lands from the sky.
+The late Jamie Uys, who wrote and directed The Gods Must Be Crazy, also had success overseas in the 1970s with his films Funny People and Funny People II, which were similar to the US TV series Candid Camera.
+Leon Schuster's You Must Be Joking! films belong to the same genre and are highly popular among South Africans.
 Schuster's most successful film internationally is Mr Bones, which was also the best performing film locally at the time of its release, grossing 35m USD.
 This was surpassed by the sequel, Mr Bones 2: Back from the Past.

 The most high-profile film portraying South Africa in recent years was District 9.
 Directed by Neill Blomkamp, a native South African, and produced by Peter Jackson, the action/science-fiction film depicts a sub-class of alien refugees forced to live in the slums of Johannesburg in what many saw as a creative allegory for apartheid.
 The film was a critical and commercial success worldwide, and was nominated for Best Picture at the 82nd Academy Awards.
 Another notable film that was produced in South Africa is Chappie.

 Other notable exceptions are the film Tsotsi, which won the Academy Award for Foreign Language Film at the 78th Academy Awards in 2006 as well as U-Carmen eKhayelitsha, which won the Golden Bear at the 2005 Berlin International Film Festival.